misterizzo/marketingops/wp-content/plugins/gtm-ecommerce-woo/readme.txt

 ## Example scenarios

-1. Analyse eCommerce behaviors and study your sales funnel in Google Analytics (**GA4 supported**)
+1. Analyse eCommerce behaviors and study your sales funnel in Google Analytics 4
 2. Get most out of Facebook and Instagram paid campaigns with conversion tracking
-3. Optimise your Google Ads campaigns with enhanced conversion (requires PRO version)
+3. Optimise your Google Ads campaigns with Enhanced Conversion (requires PRO version)
 4. Expand to new platforms with TikTok, Pinterest and Microsoft UET presets (requires PRO version)